puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 *Puppet Enterprise* is a complete configuration management platform, with an optimized set of components proven to work well together.
 It combines Puppet (including a preconfigured production-grade Puppet master stack), a web console for analyzing reports and controlling your infrastructure, powerful orchestration features, cloud provisioning tools, and professional support.

-It may seem a lot easier to "just run a command" to effect a change in configuration, or perhaps writing a script that executes a series of commands looks like a more effective way to manage the configuration of a system.
-This is true, as long as you're only concerned about a single change, or changes to a single system.
-The true power of Puppet is that it allows you to describe all the details of the configuration for multiple machines in a composable manner, and allows you to manage the configuration of multiple machines (think hundreds or thousands) without having to write complicated scripts that are hard to comprehend; or maintaining an inventory of all your systems, and logging in to each system in turn to run the required commands or scripts.
-Puppet automates the process of configuring your systems and keeping them configured exactly as you need them to be.
+At first, it may seem simpler to run a shell command or write a script to configuration of a system.
+As long as you're only concerned with a single change or changes to a single system, this may be true.
+Puppet allows you to describe all the details of the configuration for multiple systems in a composable manner.
+It allows you to manage the configuration of these systems (think hundreds or thousands) in a way that is simpler to maintain and understand than a collection of complicated scripts and doesn't require you to log in to each system in turn to run the required commands or scripts.
+Though it may take a little upfront Puppet automates the full process of configuration, maintenance, inventory, and reporting for all the systems in your infrastructure.

 But a journey of a thousand miles starts with a single step.
-This Learning VM will get you started by means of examples that help you configure the VM.
-While doing the exercises, imagine the possibilities in using what you learn to manage hundreds or thousands of systems in an effortless, intuitive manner!
+This guide will get you started with Puppet by walking through tasks to configure the Learning VM.
+While doing the exercises, keep in mind that the modular tools you'll apply to the Learning VM can adapted to automate the maintenance of hundreds of differing systems with little extra effort.

 {% task 1 %}
-Before we dig any deeper, let's check and see what version of Puppet Enterprise we are running on this Learning VM.
+Before digging any deeper, check and see what versions of Puppet and Puppet Enterprise are running on this Learning VM.
 Type the following command:

 	puppet -V	# That's a capital 'V'